MELBOURNE, Fla. & ROCHESTER, N.Y.--(BUSINESS WIRE)--

 Harris is an international communications and information technology company serving government and commercial markets in more than 125 countries.
 Headquartered in Melbourne, Florida, the company has approximately $5 billion of annual revenue and about 14,000 employees – including 6,000 engineers and scientists.
 Harris is dedicated to developing best-in-class assured communications® products, systems and services.
 Additional information about Harris Corporation is available at harris.com.

 This press release contains forward-looking statements that reflect management's current expectations, assumptions and estimates of future performance and economic conditions.
 Such statements are made in reliance upon the safe harbor provisions of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 The company cautions investors that any forward-looking statements are subject to risks and uncertainties that may cause actual results and future trends to differ materially from those matters expressed in or implied by such forward-looking statements.
+Statements about the expected value of the program to Harris are forward-looking and involve risks and uncertainties.
 Harris disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events, or otherwise.

 - Information Technology